 Manny the Moose

-This morning was the Manitou Medley, a relay where every single camper and staff from both teams participate and try to get a big win for their team.
+Yesterday morning was the Manitou Relay, a relay where every single camper and staff from both teams participate and try to get a big win for their team.
 Each relay event is a wacky take on a game or sport, and I love running around camp with the kids and seeing how much fun they’re having.
-It always ends in an intense rope burn competition, with plenty of cheering from both sides, and this year Greece took the win!
-After all the cheering of the relay, and from yesterday’s Spirit Lunch, we all headed into Monk Lunch, a meal where everyone has to be completely silent.
+It always ends in an intense rope burn competition, with plenty of cheering from both sides, and this year Italy took the win!
+After all the cheering of the relay, we all headed into Monk Lunch, a meal where everyone has to be completely silent.
 If a team is caught talking they may risk the points, so everyone was at their quietest!
 Even in silence, our teams got creative, and we saw Team Egypt presenting the Ten Plagues, and Team Italy doing a reenactment of Pompeii.

 After Monk lunch, the teams competed in the Eliminator, a sock war game done by Units– one more epic battle and final push towards victory!
-And then finally, we will see the Closing Ceremonies from each team, where the story lines we have been following will conclude, and we will get to hear a World Games favourite: the closing songs.
+And then finally, we got to see the Closing Ceremonies from each team, where the story lines we had been following concluded, and we got to hear a World Games favourite: the closing songs.
 Both songs were fantastic this year and I know we’ll be singing them for years to come.
-It was a very tight finish, so keep your eyes on Manitou’s social media to find our the winner later tonight!
+It was a very tight finish, but in the end Team Egypt were victorious and became our 2021 World Games champions!

 Manny the Moose

-This afternoon, there are some more activity blocks, where campers will compete in various activities to take the points for their team, and then we will head into our second team dinner, hosted by Team Egypt.
+In the afternoon, there were some more activity blocks, where campers competed in various activities to take the points for their team, and then we headed into our second team dinner, hosted by Team Egypt.
 We walked through the Sphinx, into a tomb of mummies, and found ourselves in the deserts of Egypt.
 It was amazing to feel like we had been transported to another country, even though we were still in the Dining Hall.
-To end the day, we have Cabaret, an evening of performances where each team will show us their prepared dances, original songs, paintings, videos, and past World Games trivia skills!
+To end the day, we had Cabaret, an evening of performances where each team will show us their prepared dances, original songs, paintings, videos, and past World Games trivia skills!
 It’s a great way for teams to get pumped up, and I love seeing the creativity and imagination of both teams.

 It’s a very close World Games right now, and there’s still lots of events left before we find out the winner!

-I’m off to watch the Canoe Race down at the river!
+I’m off to watch the relay and cheer our campers on!
 Until next time…

 Manny the Moose

-The first day is already a packed one, and I will give you a little taste of what they have to come!
-To start off the day, our two teams will be working the whole morning on their Opening Ceremonies, a way to introduce to the judges and other team what their culture is and different parts of their country.
-I have seen some incredible Opening Ceremonies in the past, and I can’t wait to see the creativity of our teams, and learn more about these great countries.
+The first day is already a packed one, and I will give you a little taste of what each team experienced!
+To start off the day, our two teams worked the whole morning on their Opening Ceremonies, a way to introduce to the judges and other team what their culture is and different parts of their country.
+I have seen some incredible Opening Ceremonies in the past, and these Openings blew me away!

-We’ll then be off to one of the most highly anticipated events of World Games: the team dinners.
-Tonight we’ll be heading to Greece, and though it’s a secret what they have in store, it’s bound to be breathtaking.
-But I’ll update you all on that tomorrow!
-And finally, to end off the day, we have our Fashion Show and Dance Off.
+We were then off to one of the most highly anticipated events of World Games: the team dinners.
+Last night we headed off to Italy and it was breathtaking.
+There were gondola rides through Venice, the ceiling of the Sistine Chapel, and beautiful rolling Italian landscapes.
+And finally, to end off the day, we had our Fashion Show and Dance Off.
 Our Fashion Show is where campers have been making outfits throughout the day based on their teams, made out of their team t-shirts, and they strut down the catwalk to impress the judges.
-We end on a high note with our Dance Off, where our Captains, Top Ten, and Campers Captains lead their teams in wacky and crazy dances.
+We ended on a high note with our Dance Off, where our Captains, Top Ten, and Campers Captains led their teams in wacky and crazy dances.
 Whoever the judges think got their team the most involved and dancing the hardest will win!

-It’s a fun ending to a great day, and I can’t wait for it all to start!
-Plus, there will be cheering throughout the day during meals, and I’m very excited to hear the creative chants the teams have come up with this year.
+It’s a fun ending to a great day, and I can’t wait for you all to hear about Day 2!

-Time to go and watch the Opening Ceremonies now!
+Time to go to my activity block now!
 Until next time…

 Manny the Moose